Is English Enough in Thailand?

 - Tao Rai?: How much is this?
 (A key phrase for bargaining).

-4. 📱 Overcoming Language Barriers with Technology
+4. 📱 Overcoming the Language Barrier with Technology

 By 2026, digital tools have made life in Thailand much easier: